 Artificial sweeteners have not been shown to cause brain tumors.
 Some foods, food processing and food additives have been shown to contribute to certain forms of cancer.
 However, studies have found no evidence of their effect on brain tumors.

 This myth does not have any scientific or physiological basis.
 Studies show that the radio-frequency radiation (RFR) from these devices would affect the skin long before reaching the brain.
 Also, calcium is one of the best absorbers of radiation.
 The skull is made of calcium and would protect the brain from radio-frequency radiation.

 Decades ago, exposure to dental X-rays was associated with an increased risk of developing brain tumors.
 This outdated technology utilized higher doses of radiation than what is permitted under today’s regulations.

 Today, dental X-ray technology uses lower radiation doses, with newer machines that use less power and are able to focus more narrowly.

 Both benign and malignant brain tumors can recur.
-Following up with a specialist is important to determine if and when the tumor has returned.
+Following up with a specialist is important to determine if/when a tumor has returned.
 Additionally, some treatment options have long-term side effects that need to be monitored.

-Once treatment is complete, your doctors will transition you to a state of surveillance, where imaging tests and lab work will be checked periodically.
-For some brain tumors, after enough time has passed, there is a possibility that your physicians may determine you no longer need further surveillance scans.
-However, patients should always monitor their symptoms and return to their physician if they notice any new symptoms.
+Once treatment is complete, physicians may transition certain patients to a state of surveillance, where imaging tests and lab work will be checked periodically.
+For some brain tumors, after enough time has passed, there is a possibility that physicians may clear a patient and they will no longer need further surveillance scans.
+However, patients should always monitor their symptoms and return to their physicians if they notice any new symptoms.

 Please fill out the fields below, and we will contact you.